Hotels in Albuquerque, New Mexico

 Which hotels in Albuquerque, New Mexico offer free parking?

-Which hotels in Albuquerque, New Mexico have a pool?
+Which hotels in Albuquerque, New Mexico have an outdoor pool?

 Which hotels in Albuquerque, New Mexico have suites or extra space?

-Hotel Andaluz Albuquerque Curio Collection by Hilton (0.19 mi), Homewood Suites by Hilton Albuquerque Downtown (0.51 mi), and Hilton Garden Inn Albuquerque Downtown (0.54 mi) offer suite-style rooms with extra living space.
+Hotel Andaluz Albuquerque Curio Collection by Hilton (0.19 mi, from $161/night), DoubleTree by Hilton Hotel Albuquerque (0.48 mi, from $182/night), and Homewood Suites by Hilton Albuquerque Downtown (0.51 mi, from $155/night) offer suite-style rooms with extra living space.

-Which hotels in Albuquerque, New Mexico have an in-room kitchen or kitchenette?
+Which hotels in Albuquerque, New Mexico have a full in-room kitchen?

 Ready to book in Albuquerque?